 Dr. Epstein’s Current Approach to Body Contouring

-When Hoyos quietly developed these procedures, he initially called it “Hi Def” or “VASER Hi-Def”, and several surgeons became trained in it.
-Recently, Hoyos further refined the technique.
+Searching for a better approach, Dr. Epstein traveled to Bogota, Colombia where he was personally trained by Alfredo Hoyos, M.D. and became one of a small group of elite surgeons worldwide certified in 4D Lipo.
+4D Lipo is a newer, more improved version of the older “Hi-Def” or “VASER Hi-Def” Lipo.
 The fourth dimension referred to in the term “4D Lipo” is dynamic definition of the underlying muscular anatomy as it relates to muscular motion is now also considered.
-This has taken liposculpture and my results to a new level.
+This has taken liposculpture and his results to a new level.

 - There is usually less blood loss associated with 4D VASER lipoabdominoplasty.

-- Less abdominal skin needs to elevated off the abdominal wall to premit proper re-draping over the muscles.
+- Less abdominal skin needs to elevated off the abdominal wall to permit proper re-draping over the muscles.
 This preserves more circulation to the abdominal skin and therefore there are less problems with wound healing.
 Thus, 4D VASER lipoabdominoplasty can be thought of as a SAFER ABDOMINOPLASTY.

 4D VASER Lipo and 4D VASER lipoabdominoplasty are more detailed procedures, and as such do take longer to perform.
 Surgery is generally performed under general anesthesia.
 Smaller areas can be performed under local anesthesia with or without sedation.
 Due to the increased amount of surgical detail required as well as longer operative times, 4D VASER Lipo and Lipoabdominoplasty does cost more to perform.
 However, the results far and away justify the extra effort expended!

-4D VASER lipoabdominoplasty does require a single drain under the lower portion of the abdominal skin (at the waist crease) for a week or two.
-I have also found that a special 4D Lipo compression garment with a foam vest for four weeks helps greatly with limiting swelling and assuring that you get to your maximal contours as soon as possible.
-Patients frequently drive a week or so (sometimes less) after 4D VASER lipoabdominoplasty and report very little discomfort after the surgery.
-In my opinion, the improved natural quality of the result after 4D VASER lipoabdominoplasty justifies the extra inconvenience of the one drain and the garment.
+4D VASER lipoabdominoplasty does not require the use of any abdominal drains.
+Dr. Epstein has also found that a special 4D Lipo compression garment for several weeks after surgery helps greatly with limiting swelling and assuring that you get to your maximal contours as soon as possible.
+Patients frequently drive a week or two (sometimes less) after 4D VASER lipoabdominoplasty and report very little discomfort after the surgery.
+In Dr. Epstein’s opinion, the improved natural quality of the result after 4D VASER lipoabdominoplasty justifies the extra inconvenience of the one drain (used when there is liposuction of the flanks, it is placed just above the buttock crease below the back) and the garment.